KeyBridge/lib-jose/docs/about-jwt.md

 * `iat` – (issued at) to mark time when JWT was created
 * `jti` – (JWT ID) as unique identifier for JWT

 While standard mandates what are mandatory values of the claims, all of them are optional to use in a valid JWT.
-This means applications can use any structure for JWT if it`s not intended to use publicly, and for public JWT set of claims is defined and collisions in names are prevented.
+This means applications can use any structure for JWT if it's not intended to use publicly, and for public JWT set of claims is defined and collisions in names are prevented.